7 Tips for B2B SaaS Pricing Strategy

 Further, offer a competitive advantage which others don’t have.
 For instance, if your product is exclusive, leverage value-adds and consider setting a slightly higher price.
 Otherwise, entice customers with discounts and special offers since the product does not stand out from the crowd.

-It is classic and as old as time but still works perfectly.
+It is classic and as old as the time element of the SaaS pricing strategy but still works perfectly.
 There are multiple tactics depending on your goals.
 If your clients mostly look for a bargain, consider using magical 7s or 9s (e.g. $97 or $99 instead of $100) and experiment with colors and font size.
 Besides, keep in mind the BOGOF technique: buy one, get one free.

 On the contrary, if your product is of a premium class, use a ‘prestige’ pricing method.
 Put rounded numbers ($100 rather than $99.99) as they are more fluently processed and encourage buyer’s trust.